open-neuromorphic/communications/docs/initiatives/student_talks.md

 ## 🎯 Objective

-Briefly describe what this initiative aims to accomplish and why it matters.
-To provide a platform for early/budding neuromorphic researchers to present their work
+To provide a platform for early/late-stage neuromorphic student researchers to:
+    * present their (published) work, thereby sharing their research and improving visibility
+    * conduct a highly engaging, knowledge sharing, honest, and critical discussion around a topic

 ---

 ## 🧠 Problem Statement

 What problem is this initiative trying to solve?
+How to help early/late-stage neuromorphic researchers to network, share, and learn from the wider ONM community?

 Include a hypothesis: _“We believe X will result in Y, and we’ll know we’ve succeeded if Z.”_
+We believe, holding Student Talks will result in

 ---